 Please take note of the project's minimum requirements:

 - Good level of English

-- Motivation to work with children and with new cultures
+- Motivation to work with new cultures

 - Full travel and medical insurance

 - Immunizations (please consult your doctor)

 The program offers free trips in the area to ensure you get the most out of your experience.
 Included in these are an overnight jungle trek and guided tours to White Marble Temple, Black Handicraft Museum, and the Khun Kon waterfalls.